 - Follow your treatment plan.
 Be honest with your physician about symptoms you are feeling so you can be properly advised.

-As a Kentucky Accident Attorney, I would like to remind everyone to put safety first.
+As a Kentucky whiplash Attorney, I would like to remind everyone to put safety first.
 In the event that you get involved in a car accident, immediately go to a doctor to get checked out.
-Consult with your doctor and if you feel legal action is necessary, consult with an accident attorney in Kentucky.
+Consult with your doctor and if you feel legal action is necessary, consult with a car accident attorney in Kentucky.